jfeiwell/jfeiwell.github.io/_posts/EssayPosts/2021-03-16-press-freedom.md

 After losing the case, Alexander Hamilton rose to his defense in an appeal heard by the NY Supreme Court.
 He argued that truth is a defense for libel, and Justice James Kent essentially agreed.
 The case was lost but the spirit of Kent’s opinion was codified in NY State’s laws, followed by PA, and eventually the soul of the American people.

-In practice, the Alien & Sedition Acts of 1798, and the Sedition Act of 1918, jailed political figures for their writings.
-Not the modern interpretation of objective journalists, political actors.
-Does *“freedom of speech, or of the press”* apply to them?
+In practice, the Alien & Sedition Acts of 1798, and the Sedition Act of 1918, jailed political figures for their writings — not the modern interpretation of objective journalists.
+Does *“freedom of speech, or of the press”* apply to individual actors?
 These laws jailed them not for the act of merely speaking but for publishing.

 The First Amendment wasn’t designed with 20th century journalism in mind.
 It didn’t exist!
 And most of those denied their right to send their words to the press haven't been card carrying journalists as we now understand them.

-Today’s popular interpretation of the First Amendment is actually a product of political discourse, not history.
-Reporting is certainly covered, but the precedents, context, and sentiment of the time when it was written are byproducts of individual actors and publications.
-Not card carrying members of a press corps.
+Today’s popular interpretation of the First Amendment is a product of political discourse, not history.
+Reporting is certainly covered, but the precedents, context, and sentiment of the time when 1A was written are byproducts of individual actors and publications — not card carrying members of a press corps.

 ### “The Press” in Practice
 To the second point.
 Jefferson well understood the role of a free press in principle, but he also despised them in practice.
 He understood what is still true today, humans pay attention to news that is grandiose.
 His entire quote, often reduced to *[“Nothing can now be believed which is seen in a newspaper"](https://www.loc.gov/resource/mtj1.038_0592_0594/?sp=2&st=text)* is worth reading: